jessdelacruzsantos/react-native-bakery/tools/sdk-gen/api-conventions.md

 If you are developing a Connect v2 application for multiple merchants to use, those merchants authorize your application with the exact same OAuth flow that v1 endpoints use.
-See [OAuth Overview](/api/connect/v1/#oauth-overview) in the v1 API reference for more information.
+See the [OAuth API Reference](/api/oauth/) for more information.